-The Pokémon Oceania International Championships are returning to Melbourne for the 2018-2019 Championship Series!
-The event, one of the largest of the entire season, will take place at the Melbourne Exhibition Center in Victoria, Australia from February 15-17, 2019.
-It will feature high Championship Point payouts and tens of thousands of dollars in prizes (based on attendance), spread between the Pokémon Trading Card Game (TCG) and Video Game Championships (VGC), as well as the returning Pokkén Tournament Championship Series.
+The Pokémon Oceania International Championships are returning to Melbourne for the 2019-2020 Championship Series!
+The event, one of the largest of the entire season, will take place at the Melbourne Exhibition Center in Victoria, Australia from February 21-23, 2019.
+It will feature high Championship Point payouts and other prizes, spread between the Pokémon Trading Card Game (TCG) and Video Game Championships (VGC).

 Bay 21 & 22, Northern Concourse – Melbourne Convention and Exhibition Centre.
 Entry via Door 13.

 1 Convention Centre Place, South Wharf, VIC, 3006

 How do I get to the Melbourne Convention and Exhibition Centre?